 Let's help them cope with fear of flying and live their best lives!

-Learn helpful facts about airplanes and air travel.
+Tip #1: Learn helpful facts about airplanes and air travel

-For many people, even the anticipation of flying can cause anxiety .
-Prepare yourself ahead of time by learning reassuring facts about airplanes and air travel.
+For many people (including me!), even the anticipation of flying can cause anxiety.
+One thing I did to help ease my fears was to research reassuring facts about airplanes and air travel.